flocasts/flo-scss/site/docs/components/icons.md

 Each icon in the system is a formatted svg with a `viewBox="0 0 500 500"`, a path fill="currentColor" and a descriptive class name.

 The SVG is created on a 500px x 500px art board.
 SVG's created in a design program such as Adobe Illustrator or Sketch.
 Clean up an svg with this online tool https://jakearchibald.github.io/svgomg/.
-Make sure no extra `g` `tags`, `masks`, or `nested paths` are present
+Make sure no extra `g` `tags`, `masks`, or `nested paths` are present.

 Format Guidelines
 * `fill=currentColor` is set